Fair Warning (1931 film)

 Fair Warning is a 1931 American pre-Code Western film directed by Alfred L. Werker and starring George O'Brien, Louise Huntington and Mitchell Harris.
 It is a remake of the 1920 silent film The Untamed.
 The 1937 film Fair Warning is not a remake of this one.
 The film's premise came from a novel by Max Brand, which initially was published in serial form in The All-Story from December 7, 1918, through January 11, 1919.

-Synopsis
+Plot

 When Whistlin' Dan Barry is warned to leave a town, he refuses to do so.
 As a result, he defeats Jim Silent (the town's villain) and gets romantic with Kate Cumberland.